Osiris-Team/AutoPlug-Client/docs/FAQ.md

 `ban peter 10`, for that to work you would need to add `ban * *` or `ban *->` instead.
 - `*->` allows anything from this point onwards until the end of the line.

+You can add file and directory paths in Windows or Linux format to the `allowedFilesToRead` and `allowedFilesToReadAndWrite` lists to allow your staff access.
+If you add a directory, only access to its files is given, not its directories.
 Similar wildcards are available for the files manager, but with a slightly different meaning:
 - `./` or `.\` is the current working directory of the AutoPlug-Client.
-- `*->` allows access to all sub-directories.
-For example `./*->` would allow access to all files and directories in AutoPlugs current working directory.
+- `+sub+all` to allow access to all sub-directories too.
+For example `./ +sub+all` would allow access to all files and directories and sub-directories in AutoPlugs current working directory.
+- `+sub+1`, or `+sub+2` etc... allows access to sub-directories but only to a specific depth.
+For example `./ +sub+1` allows access to its files by default, but because of the `+sub+1` access to the files in its directories is also given.
 - Note that Windows `\` and Linux `/` file separators are treated as equal.

 The `allowedFilesToRead` list contains paths to files or directories